cloudevents/spec/discovery.md

 This specification defines the following terms:

+#### Event Provider

+An "Event Provider" is a grouping terminology used to aid in the discovery process.
+It is a human readable name that developers can use to narrow in on the origin system that produces the events they are interested in.

 #### Producer

 The "producer" is a specific instance, process or device that creates the data